Alouie412/monty/README.md

 * Opens .m file (the standard extension, though not mandatory by Monty)
 * Parses through lines in the given .m file
+* Runs certain functions depending on command given, or display an error
-* Produces outputs depending on file content
+* Produces outputs depending on file content, if possible
 * **_Bonus_** Includes code utilizing Brainfuck

 ## Requirements

-* Contain the header file monty.h
+* Contain the header file monty.h.
+Include guard it
-* Compile with ```gcc -Wall -Werror -Wextra -pedantic *.c -o monty```
+* Compile with ```gcc -Wall -Werror -Wextra -pedantic *.c -o monty``` on gcc 4.8.4
-* Rebel against the Checker and all of its absurd demands
+* Rebel against Betty and The Checker and all of their absurd demands

 ## What The Interpreter Does